 Note: If you request the brand-name drug when a generic equivalent is available on the BCBSM MAC list and the prescriber has not indicated "Dispensed as Written" (DAW) on the prescription, you must pay the difference in cost between the brand name drug dispensed and the maximum allowable cost for the generic, plus your copay, if applicable.
-This cost difference will not be applied toward your in-network deductible, nor your out-of-pocket or lifetime maximums. if applicable.
+This cost difference will not be applied toward your in-network deductible, nor your annual copay dollar maximum, if applicable.